-Wellcome Trust Senior Research Fellow, School of Cancer Sciences, College of Medical Sciences and Dentistry, University of Birmingham
+Wellcome Trust Senior Research Fellow, Institute of Immunology and Immunotherapy, College of Medical Sciences and Dentistry, University of Birmingham

 Carrie has focussed on understanding unconventional T cell recognition for most of her career, and completed her PhD training in Professor Adrian Hayday’s laboratory in King’s College London.
-Although she has worked on Natural Killer and Natural Killer T cells, much of her research has been focussed on understanding gamma delta T cell recognition, an area she works on with Prof Ben Willcox.
-A particular emphasis is on characterising ligands recognised by the gamma delta T cell receptor.
+Although she has worked on Natural Killer and Natural Killer T cells, much of her research has been focussed on understanding gamma delta T cell recognition, an area that she works on with Prof Ben Willcox.
+Carrie has played a key role in characterising human gamma delta T cell repertoires, with the aim of understanding their antigen specificity.
+She is using single cell PCR, functional and transcriptional analyses to determine TCR gene usage and function to elucidate the role of gamma delta T cells in infection and cancer.
+In parallel with this, Carrie is focussed on identifying and characterising ligands for gamma delta TCRs.
 In addition, she has a strong interest in NKG2D ligand recognition, particularly in the context of anti-tumour immunity, and has collaborative research with Professor Moss’ group in this area.

 gamma delta T cells; unconventional T cells; NKG2D; natural killer cells; natural killer T cells; molecular immunology; biochemistry; molecular biology; molecular cloning; recombinant protein expression; protein-protein binding; surface plasmon resonance; immunoprecipitation; cell culture; transduction; transfection; siRNA; shRNA; functional assays; cytotoxicity assays; cytokine secretion assays.

-Carrie is a member of the Cancer Immunology and Immunotherapy Centre Advisory Board.
+Carrie is a member of the British Society for Immunology as well as the Cancer Immunology and Immunotherapy Centre Advisory Board.

 Vantourout P, Willcox CR, Turner A, Swanson CM, Haque Y, Sobolev O, Grigoriadis A, Tutt A, and Hayday AC.
 Immunological Visibility: Posttranscriptional Regulation of Human NKG2D Ligands by the EGF Receptor Pathway.
 Sci Transl Med 9 April 2014: Vol. 6, Issue 231, p.
 231ra49

-Willcox CR, Pitard V, Netzer S, Couzi L, Salim M, Silberzahn T, Moreau JF, Hayday AC, Willcox BE, Déchanet-Merville J.Cytomegalovirus and tumor stress surveillance by binding of a human ??
-T cell antigen receptor to endothelial protein C receptor.
+Willcox CR*, Pitard V*, Netzer S, Couzi L, Salim M, Silberzahn T, Moreau JF, Hayday AC, Willcox BE, Déchanet-Merville J.Cytomegalovirus and tumor stress surveillance by binding of a human gamma delta T cell antigen receptor to endothelial protein C receptor.
 Nat Immunol.
 2012 Sep;13(9):872-9.